it3xl/linked-server-alias-workaround/README.md

 # Workaround for aliasing on Linked Servers in SQL Server

-Microsoft SQL server doesn't allow you to have a reference to a linked server or an alias.
+Microsoft SQL server doesn't allow you to have a reference to a linked server or a dynamic alias.
 This is an infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.

 > If all your environments (dev, test, UAT, production) has only one linked server.<br/>